 20. The Feelies, ‘Everybody’s Got Something to Hide (Except for Me and My Monkey)’

 The Beatles’ original is typical of the muddled, uneven material that characterises The White Album.
-Oddly mixed, a backbeat that doesn’t quite worked: it feels insufficiently thought through.
+Oddly mixed, a backbeat that doesn’t quite work: it feels insufficiently thought through.
 The Feelies’ effervescent rendition is tighter and fresher in every way, turning what should probably have been discarded first time around into the gem they hadn’t realised was actually there.

 19. Swan Arcade, ‘Paperback Writer’